AElfProject/AElf/docs-sphinx/tutorials/smart-contract-demos/bingo-game.rst

 Write Test
 ----------

-Because the token transfer is involved in this test, in addition to constructing the stub of the bingo contract, the stub of the token contract is also required, so the code referenced in csproj for the proto file is:
+Due to the token transfer involved in this test, it's essential to construct not only the stub for the Bingo contract but also the stub for the Token contract.
+Ensure that the code referenced in the .csproj file for the proto file is as follows:

 ::